-We find a statistically significance difference in the "equal contribution" scenario between the younger and the two elder generations, which confirms our third hypothesis.
+In addition, we find a statistically significance difference in the "equal contribution" scenario between the younger and the two elder generations, which partially confirms our third hypothesis.

 To dig deeper into the determinants of respondents' perceived norms, we present the average marginal effects for a logistic model in Table 9.
-We estimated the probability that respondents evaluate the equal contribution scenario in Vignette Part-Time as either Very Appropriate or Somewhat Appropriate.
-This reflects the likelihood of perceiving the gender norm regarding household chores as egalitarian, even when the male partner contributes more to the labor market.
+We estimated the probability that respondents expect most people in their reference group to rate the equal contribution scenario in Vignette Part-Time as either Very Appropriate or Somewhat Appropriate.
+This reflects the likelihood of perceiving the gender norm regarding household work as egalitarian, even when the male partner contributes significantly more to the labor market.
 To ease comparison, we report that the mean of our dependent variable in model (1) is .553.
 In Table 9, we include the same controls as in Table 8.

 Table 9 shows that being a young adult or mid-lifer is associated with a positive and significant increase in the probability of perceiving the gender norm as egalitarian, compared to the older age group.
 Specifically, the probability increases by approximately 13 to 15 percentage points for young adults and around 9 percentage points for mid-lifers.
 All other controls, including geographical areas of living, are not significant.
-We replicated the estimates contained in Table 9 including interactions between gen-

-&lt;sup>22This result is replicated with the Wilcoxon rank-sum test.
+$^{19}\mathrm{This}$ result is replicated with the Wilcoxon rank-sum test.